3 - Chromosome Variation

 Key Questions

-• What is the difference between an interstitial and a terminal deletion?
+• What is the difference between a terminal and an interstitial deletion?

 Cri-du-chat

-In general, the larger the deletion (or the more genes involved), the more severe the phenotypic consequences.
-Moreover, a detrimental phenotype can occur even though the individual may have a normal copy of the homologous chromosome, indicating that most deletions are dominant mutations.
+In general, the larger the deletion (i.e., the more structural genes involved), the more negative the phenotypic consequences.
+Moreover, a detrimental phenotype often occurs even though the individual has a normal copy of the homologous chromosome, indicating that most deletions behave as dominant mutations.

 3.3_Cri-du-chat_A_Patient_affected_with_Cri-du-chat_2.jpg